lgamedev/Liam-RPGM-Scripts/README.md

   * Persistent data used by other scripts is now managed automatically
   * User-defined persistent data is now easy to set up and use
   * Added discord and github link

+  v1.2.1 Changelog:
+  * Fixed issues in the script call methods for user persistent data making the calls not function properly
+  * Fixed issue with clearing out the cached user persistent data values when loading persistent data to due to an error in the programming

 </details>